codepath/android_guides/Cloning-a-Login-Screen-Layout.md

 **How do I set the opacity of a layout or view?**

-The opacity of any view can be set in the XML Layout using the [android:alpha](http://developer.android.com/reference/android/view/View.html#attr_android:alpha) property which must be a floating point from 0 to 1.
+The opacity of any view can be set in the XML Layout in two ways.
+First, the `background` property supports alpha values when specifying a color hex as [described here](http://stackoverflow.com/a/11019879).
+In short using "hex opacity values", you can make the background color semi-transparent.
+Alternately, you can use the [android:alpha](http://developer.android.com/reference/android/view/View.html#attr_android:alpha) property which must be a floating point from 0 to 1.
+Note that `alpha` sets both the view and in all of it's children to this opacity.

 **How do I set an entire region to have a particular background color or image?**